hecatechin1/mx6doc/04-tab.md

-## Force closing page or function
+## Force close non-responding tab or function

-In the scenario, if tab, window, or extension are not working as intended, you could use Maxthon6 task manager to force close the function.
+If a tab, a window, or an extension is not responding, you could use Maxthon6 task manager to close it.

 ![](images/04-15.png "=85%, 85%")